 Final Thoughts on Origin

 Good commercial investment properties take expertise to profitably acquire and manage.
-And it takes a sizeable investment of money to acquire.
+And it takes a sizable investment of money to acquire.
 By adopting crowdfunding to its already successful model, Origin allows individual investors to get into the same sort of high-end deals that used to be available only to the super-wealthy, pension funds and large institutions.
 Most crowdfunding sites require investors to be accredited, and the same is true for Origin Investments.

 Origin seems to cater to the wealthiest of the accredited investors with a minimum investment of $100,000 for the IncomePlus Fund and $50,000 for the QOZ Fund.
 Its expertise and due diligence show in its average net IRR of 24% across its first two funds.